beepboopshru/heavenly-body-classifier/README.md

 ├── predict_image.py
 └── README.md

-How to Run
+🚀 How to Run

 1. Train the Model
-Run the training script from your terminal.

 This will preprocess the data, build and train the model, and save the result as celestial_classifier.keras.

 python train_model.py

 2. Make Predictions

 Once the model is trained, you can use the prediction script.

-Important: Open the predict_image.py file and edit the image_to_predict variable to point to the image you want to classify.
+⚠️ Open the predict_image.py file and edit the image_to_predict variable to point to the image you want to classify.

+Run:

 python predict_image.py

+The script will:

-The script will first output the model's overall accuracy on the test set and then print the prediction for your chosen image.
+Output the model’s overall accuracy on the test set.

+Print the prediction for your chosen image.

-Future Improvements
+🔮 Future Improvements

-This project serves as a great baseline.
-Here are several ways it could be extended and improved:
+This project serves as a baseline.
+Here are ways it could be extended and improved:

-Improve Model Accuracy: The current 85% accuracy is a good start, but can be improved.
+Improve Model Accuracy: 85% is a good start, but can be improved.

-Tune Hyperparameters: Experiment with training for more EPOCHS (e.g., change from 15 to 25 or 30).
+Tune Hyperparameters: Experiment with more epochs (e.g., 25–30).

-Enhance Architecture: Add more Conv2D and MaxPooling2D layers to the model in train_model.py to allow it to learn more complex features.
+Enhance Architecture: Add more Conv2D and MaxPooling2D layers.

-Data Augmentation: Implement data augmentation (e.g., random flips, rotations) to create more training examples from the existing data, which can help the model generalize better.
+Data Augmentation: Apply flips, rotations, and transformations to increase variety.

-Add More Classes:
+Add More Classes: Extend to nebulae, quasars, planetary images, etc.

-Find another dataset on Kaggle or other astronomy archives for different celestial bodies (e.g., Nebulae, Quasars, planetary images).

-Modify the model to handle multi-class classification (e.g., change the final Dense layer to have num_classes units with a softmax activation and switch the loss function to SparseCategoricalCrossentropy).

-Handle the Data Imbalance:
+Handle Data Imbalance: Use class_weight in model.fit to balance galaxy vs. star samples.

-The current dataset has significantly more star images than galaxy images.
-This can bias the model.

-Research and implement techniques like using the class_weight parameter during model training (model.fit) in TensorFlow to instruct the model to pay more attention to the under-represented 'galaxy' class.

-Build a Simple UI:
+Build a Simple UI: Use Tkinter, PyQt, Streamlit, or Flask for an interactive image upload and prediction interface.

-Create a more user-friendly interface instead of requiring a code change to predict an image.

-Use a Python GUI library like Tkinter (built-in), PyQt, or a simple web framework like Streamlit or Flask to build an application where a user can upload an image and see the prediction result in real-time.
+📜 License

+This project is licensed under the MIT License – see the LICENSE file for details.

+🌠 Acknowledgments

+TensorFlow

+Kaggle Dataset: Galaxy, Star, and Planet Classification

+Inspiration from astronomy and astrophysics research